rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/register-existing-clusters.md

 #### Error: Getting static credential is not allowed because this cluster is set to disable local accounts.

-* This may occur if your cluster has disabled local accounts.
-Enable local accounts before attempting to import the cluster again:
+  To resolve this issue, enable local accounts before attempting to [import the cluster](#registering-a-cluster) again.

     ```sh
     az aks update --resource-group <resource-group> --name <cluster-name> --enable-local-accounts